-- 6.7 Describe the following information about the proposal: - · existing infrastructure and easements on the potentially affected land - the proposed extractive and processing methods, associated equipment and techniques - · the sequencing and staging of activities - the capacity of high-impact plant and equipment, their chemical and physical processes, and chemicals or hazardous materials to be used - the known locations of new or altered works and structures and infrastructure necessary for the project at all stages of its development, whether on or off the project lease(s) or rights of way - any activity that is a prescribed environmentally relevant activity if it were not undertaken on a mining/petroleum lease - any new or expanded quarry and screening operations (e.g. from off-site locations) required to service the project.
+- 6.8 Describe the proposed project, including: - all pre-construction activities (e.g. vegetation clearing, site access, interference with watercourses and floodplain areas, including wetlands) - existing infrastructure and easements on the potentially affected land

+- the proposed construction, extractive and processing methods, associated equipment and techniques - detail how the chosen extraction and processing methods will optimise utilisation of the CSG resource to prevent waste of the extracted CSG - the sequencing and staging of activities - the capacity of high-impact plant and equipment, their chemical and physical processes, and chemicals or hazardous materials to be used - the design and capacity of new or altered works and structures and infrastructure necessary for the project at all stages of its development, whether on or off the project lease(s) or rights of way including, water supply, storage and related infrastructure; telecommunications, power generation and transmission infrastructure, roads and sewage - all energy requirements, including electricity, natural gas and or solid and liquid fuel - hours of construction and operation - any activity that is a prescribed environmentally relevant activity if it were not undertaken on a mining/petroleum lease - detail and discuss any need for rock, sand and gravel for the projects construction - identify and discuss any new, borrow pits or expanded quarry and screening operations that may be required to service the project and the impacts this causes on future supply of resources in the region and increased material transportation.
+Describe the mitigation measures proposed - describe, locate and quantify likely or proposed riverine quarry material for extraction from any watercourse or lake consistent with the Water Act 2000 and Sustainable Planning Act 2009.